lucyruto/alx-zero_day/README.md

-# 🍹Join me as I embark on this amazing journey.
+# 🍹Join me as I embark on this amazing journey😎.